manticoresoftware/manticoresearch/docs/installation.rst

 Manticore Search 2.x maintains  compatibility with  Sphinx Search 2.x  and can load existing indexes created with Sphinx Search.
 In most cases, upgrading is just a matter of replacing the binaries.

+Manticore Search 3.x breaks compatibility with both Sphinx Search 2.x and Manticore Search 3.x indexes.
+In this case, indexes must be either remade or converted with the provided index converter tool.
+For more information check :doc:`getting-started/migrate_from_manticore2`.

-In case of Linux distributions, Manticore Search continues to use the usual ``/etc/sphinxsearch/manticore.conf``, but it runs under a different user and use different folders.
+In case of Linux distributions, Manticore Search switched the configuration location from  ``/etc/sphinxsearch/sphinx.conf`` ``/etc/manticoresearch/manticore.conf``.

 Service name has changed from ``sphinx``/``sphinxsearch`` to ``manticore`` and will run under ``manticore`` user ( Spinx was using ``sphinx`` or ``sphinxsearch``).
 It also uses a different folder for the PID file.

 Default used folders are ``/var/lib/manticore``, ``/var/log/manticore``, ``/var/run/manticore``.
-You can still use existing ``manticore.conf``, but you need to manually change the permissions on ``/var/lib/sphinxsearch`` and ``/var/log/sphinxsearch`` folders.
+Existing file paths can still be used, but permissions should be updated for data,log, run folders.
 If you  use other folders (for data, wordforms files etc.) the ownership must be also switched to ``manticore`` user.
 The ``pid_file`` location should be changed to match the manticore.service  to ``/var/run/manticore/searchd.pid``.